 LEVEL I VOLUNTEER

 Volunteers who are working for MARC, but do not expect, or intend to have contact with the individuals MARC supports, will be considered Level I volunteers.
 Examples would be serving on the board of directors, or perhaps doing landscaping for the organization.
-A Level I volunteer would be required to submit an application at the minimum in order for MARC to maintain basic information on that individual.
-No background required.
+A Level I volunteer would be required to submit an application and pass a background.

 LEVEL II VOLUNTEER